nava-vensosa/nava-vensosa/README.md

-## Hi!
-I'm Nava Vensosa!
+## Hi I'm Nava!

-*I'm working on sound sculptures while attending my NYU as an ITP student.
-I'm also involved in an interdisciplinary research startup out of UC Berkeley called TMASCI!*

-*I'm interested in Poetics, Criticism, and Performance Studies.*

-- 🔭 I’m currently working on an audiovisual particle system for performance and physical modelling synthesis
+🔭 I’m currently working on:
+- An audiovisual particle system for performance and physical modelling synthesis
-- 💬 My blog is https://novalynns-nachsterb-inn.neocities.org/ ; my are.na is https://www.are.na/novalynn-_/channels ; my instagram is @heyits.nava
-- 📫 How to reach me: novalynn.or.nava@gmail.com
-- 😄 Pronouns: she/her
+- A DBN-based Harmony Machine